 11Trust

 Dogs always believe in their owners, and that is why they protect them at all costs.
-You feel that they trust you in anything.
+You feel that they completely trust you.

-E.g. “Maybe it is because I am a vet that dogs feel free around me when I treat them.
+E.g. “Maybe dogs feel free around me when I treat them because I am an experienced vet.
 There is no other trust better than this.”

 12Empathy

-E.g. “The best empathy I can show to help my dog stop barking is laying it on my tummy for a while.”
+E.g. “The best empathy I can show to help my dog stop barking is laying him/her on my tummy for a while.”

 Photo by La Fattoria di Tobia Rifugio per Animali under pexels license